-Our financial crime policies include an anti-bribery and corruption program and anti-money laundering program designed to prevent financial crime and the movement of money derived from crime (including crimes relating to forced labour and child labour).
+These include our anti-bribery and corruption program and anti-money laundering programs that are designed to prevent financial crime and the movement of money derived from crime (including crimes relating to forced labour and child labour).

 Forced labour, child labour and financial crime are closely linked, as proceeds from forced labour and child labour need to be 'cleaned' before entering the mainstream economy.
 Therefore, preventing the onboarding of those involved in financial crime, identifying suspicious or criminal activity and making reports to the relevant authorities not only supports the fight against money laundering, but also the fight against forced labour and child labour by association.